California Certified Pre-Owned Lawyerlemonlaw2021-10-02T23:38:56-07:00

-Experienced Lemon Law Attorney Protecting California Consumers from Dealership Fraud
+Experienced California Certified Pre-Owned Attorney Protecting Consumers from Dealership Fraud

-Did you know that if a Auto Dealer in CA represents to you that the a used vehicle being sold to you was certified, then the California Vehicle Code imposes certain requirements.
+Did you know that if an auto dealer in CA represents to you that the used vehicle being sold to you was certified, then the California Vehicle Code imposes certain requirements.
 The code calls it advertising, but it does NOT have to be in a newspaper or other publication.
-If the dealer has a banner or sign or verbally tells you it’s certified then they have advertised in the eyes of the law because they have made a representation to you.
+If the dealer has a banner, sign, or even verbally tells you that a car is certified – then they have advertised in the eyes of the law because they have made a representation to you.

 11713.18. (a) It is a violation of this code for the holder of any dealer’s license issued under this article to advertise for sale or sell a used vehicle as “certified” or use any similar descriptive term in the advertisement or the sale of a used vehicle that implies the vehicle has been certified to meet the terms of a used vehicle certification program if any of the following apply: